CALL TODAY! 480-788-2432

 Antifungal Properties

-One of the primary uses of ketoconazole shampoo is to combat fungal infections on the scalp, such as seborrheic dermatitis and dandruff.
+One of the primary uses of ketoconazole shampoo is to combat fungal infections on the scalp.
+For example, seborrheic dermatitis and dandruff.

 Ketoconazole helps reduce Malassezia yeast and creates a healthier environment for hair growth.

 This antifungal action alleviates itching and flaking.
-Besides, it improves overall scalp health, which is crucial for maintaining healthy hair follicles.
+Besides, it improves overall scalp health, which lays the foundation for healthy hair follicles.

 Hormonal Regulation